File (formation)

-Troops from the U.S. and Bangladesh march in single file during a tactical training exercise during 2014.
+Troops from the U.S. and Bangladesh march in single file during a tactical training exercise in 2014.

-A file is a military term for a number of troops drawn up in line ahead, i.e. one behind the other in a column.
+In military organization, a file is a number of troops drawn up in line ahead (i.e. one behind the other) in a column.
 The number of files is the measure of the width of a column of troops in several ranks one behind the other.

 Usage

 Files are useful when troops don't know where the enemy is, since there are overlapping fields of fire from each soldier, and cover from a possible flanking attack.
 Files are at a disadvantage when there are heavy weapons nearby, supported by infantry, especially machine guns and tanks.

 Ancient Greek use

 A file of men in the Greek phalanx was called a lochos (λόχος) and usually ranged from eight to sixteen men.